akhi-543/Release-1/README.md

-# Release_test
-Spaces-version(1.0.0)
 # Spaces

-Spaces is a keyboard-first, Electron + Vite overlay for organizing and quickly launching links, local files, and small notes grouped into "Spaces".
-It focuses on speed and minimal distraction with keyboard navigation, quick creation, and a clean glassmorphism UI.
+A fast, lightweight overlay for keeping all your links, files, and quick notes organized in one place.
+Press a hotkey, organize by topic into "Spaces," and access everything with just your keyboard.
+No clutter, no distractions—just quick access to what matters.

 ## Features
-- Create and manage named Spaces to group links, files, and notes
+- Organize links, files, and notes into named Spaces
+- Open with a global hotkey (customizable)
-- Quick global hotkey to open the overlay (configurable)
+- Fast keyboard navigation—arrow keys to browse, Enter to open
-- Keyboard-first navigation and item management (arrows, Enter, Delete)
-- Add items by pasting URLs, typing notes, or attaching local files
+- Paste a URL or type a note and it's saved instantly
-- Global `@all` search across all Spaces
+- Search across all your Spaces in one place
-- Recycle Bin for soft-deleted Spaces
+- Trash bin for deleted Spaces (recoverable)
-- Lightweight persistent storage using `electron-store`

 ## Quick Start (dev)
 Requirements: